 In addition to the history and charm of the region's towns and estates, one of the highlights of the Winelands is the idyllic beauty of the mountainous landscape, scenery which has inspired some of South Africa's most renowned artists.

 Today you will be collected and transferred by private vehicle to Cape Town International Airport.
 Check in for your scheduled flight to Hoedspruit Airport.
-You will be met and transferred by private vehicle to Tanda Tula Tented Camp.
+You will be met and transferred by private vehicle to Kings Camp.

-Spend two nights at Tanda Tula Camp in a luxury tented room, on a fully inclusive basis (including accommodation, all meals, alcoholic and non-alcoholic beverages, laundry, twice daily game-drives, and the services of a professional guide and tracker).
+Spend two nights at King's Camp in a Honeymoon Suite, on a fully inclusive basis (including accommodation, all meals, tea/coffee, house wines, local brand spirits and beers, soft drinks, two game drives daily with refreshments, and nature walks).

-Today you will be collected from Tanda Tula and transferred by shared charter flight to MalaMala Camp in the Sabi Sand sector of Kruger Park.
+Today you will be collected from King's Camp and transferred by shared charter flight to MalaMala Camp in the Sabi Sand sector of Kruger Park.